Information on the inclusion of substances of very high concern

 - Special contract terms

-Random sample technical documentation from manufacturers and material suppliers.
+Spot check technical documentation from manufacturers and material suppliers.
+If necessary, analytical testing can be carried out.

 Information about the criterion